Corporate raid: Decline of the corporate raiders

 In the late 1980s several famous corporate raiders suffered from bad investments financed by large amounts of leverage, ultimately losing money for their investors.
 Additionally, with the fall of Michael Milken and the subsequent collapse of Drexel Burnham Lambert, the credit lines for these investors dried up.
 By the end of the decade, management of many large publicly traded corporations reacted negatively to the threat of potential hostile takeover or corporate raid and pursued drastic defensive measures including poison pills, golden parachutes and increasing debt levels on the company's balance sheet.
 Finally, in the 1990s the overall price of the American stock market increased, which reduced the number of situations in which a company's share price was low with respect to the assets that it controlled.
 By the end of the 1990s, the corporate raider moniker was used less frequently as private equity firms pursued different tactics than their predecessors.
 In later years, many of the corporate raiders would be re-characterized as "activist shareholders", such as Carl Icahn during his 2008 profile on CBS's 60 Minutes.

 Media reflections of corporate raiders

-Although private equity rarely received a thorough treatment in popular culture, several films did feature stereotypical "corporate raiders" prominently.
-Among the most notable examples of private equity featured in motion pictures included:
+Although private equity rarely received a thorough treatment in popular culture, several films have prominently featured corporate raiders.
+Among the most notable examples are: